DavidConsidine/FinalYearProject/README.md

 	- BasePickup class created.
 	- BP class derived from base pickup
 	- Grabbing/dropping pickups with motion controllers implemented (via trigger inputs)

+## 10. Import VR Hand Assets and Begin work on animation ##

+	- Import assets from 'Taiku Prototype VR Hands'
+	- Create Animation blueprint to handle VR hand animations.
+	- Implement state machine in animation blueprint, "Hand State".
+Containing states; Open (Idle), Point (for teleporting) and Fist (for grabbing objects).
+	- Add boolean flags to VRController class for adjusting animation states.
+(NOTE: refactor code so teleport flag for each controller can be updated independent of each other)